Assistant Director, External Collaborations

 My elementary/pre-school teacher still recalls me giving spontaneous science presentations to our small private school class.
 I also remember growing dismay at the shrinking size of the science aisle of the "Toys R Us" on trips with Mom to buy telescopes and chemistry sets.
 So, I guess science was destined to become my principal academic pursuit.

-At Stony Brook I spent just about my total undergraduate course doing research in the university’s ecology and evolution department studying plant phylogenetics and systematics.
+At Stony Brook I spent just about my total undergraduate coursework doing research in the university’s ecology and evolution department studying plant phylogenetics and systematics.
 I then had the good fortune to arrive at Cold Spring Harbor Laboratory, after graduating with a degree in Biology.
 At Cold Spring Harbor I worked with the molecular genetics of plant development in Arabidopsis.
 Another roll of the dice gave me the opportunity to also work in cancer research, looking into underlying molecular dynamics of prostate cancer.

 Well, if you are willing to read this far, you might as well take the time to meet me personally at the Learning Center, because I would not want to bore anyone with more details.
 Perhaps I can leave you with these two comments.

 First, science tends to push its practitioners into very specialized modes of thought.
 Not that this empties people of their creative aspirations, but it has its benefits and costs.
 Now that stem cells (cells that retain the ability to become almost any other type of cell) are the subject of intense study in biology, maybe there is something to not being so quick to differentiate.
 Or put another way, maybe it’s not the destination but the journey.